 How to Address 45 CFR 164.524 in your Practice

-The full text of the 45 CFR 164.524 should be referenced for organizational policy-drafting.
+The full text of the 45 CFR 164.524 should be referenced for organizational policy drafting.
 Each of the standards is intricately detailed.
-ALL elements must be fully addressed by health care providers in order to be HIPAA compliant via documented, organization-wide HIPAA policies and procedures.
+ALL elements must be fully addressed by healthcare providers to be HIPAA compliant via documented, organization-wide HIPAA policies and procedures.

 For a simpler way to take care of your HIPAA policies, choose Compliancy Group.

-Compliancy Group is the industry-leader in HIPAA compliance, with our cloud-based software and dedicated support.
+Compliancy Group is the industry leader in simplified HIPAA compliance, with our cloud-based software and dedicated support.
 Users become confident in their compliance with our team of HIPAA Compliance Coaches™ and the verified HIPAA Seal of Compliance™.